akietorna/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory => creates new directory in tmp directory called my_first_directory 7-movethatfile => moves betty from tmp to my_first_directory in tmp 8-firstdelete => deletes betty from my_first_directory in the tmp directory
+6-firstdirectory => creates new directory in tmp directory called my_first_directory 7-movethatfile => moves betty from tmp to my_first_directory in tmp 8-firstdelete => deletes betty from my_first_directory in the tmp directory 9-firstdirdeletion => deletes my_first_directory in the tmp directory